 The Theodore Roosevelt Natural Area surrounds the North Carolina Aquarium in Pine Knoll Shores, one of the area’s most popular attractions.
-If you’re planning a visit to the aquarium, a hike along the Roosevelt Nature Trail is a great add-on for the entire family.
+If you’re planning a visit to the aquarium, choose from one of two distinct trails that wind through the expansive area.

 Roosevelt Nature Trail

 The Roosevelt Nature Trail is a longer and more rigorous trail that scales a high dune ridge and winds around dunes and marshes.
 Benches and wildlife viewing areas are stationed along the trail route for visitors to relax and enjoy the scenic beauty or to view the hundreds of birds that call these marshes home each year.